Frequently, someone comes across my article about dating French men during an Internet deep dive on the topic.

 Moving to France is a huge decision that requires navigating many logistical obstacles

 On a completely different note – maybe you’re trying to pick up a package from the post office only to find that the hours never seem to match what’s listed online, and they’re always closed.
 Perhaps you’re just trying to order a brownie at the boulangerie and the lady refuses to understand you even as you’re frantically tapping the glass on the opposite side of said brownie.
-Maybe French banks keep rejecting you because you’re an American (maybe try Wise instead?).
+Maybe French banks keep rejecting you because you’re an American (before you even come here though, I’d recommend getting a Wise account so you can convert and transfer currencies easily).

 If none of these get you, the prefecture almost surely will.
 For those who have not had the pleasure of entering one of these government buildings, this is where you will go every time you need to apply to renew (or change) your visa in France.
 It is also where you will collect your new visas when they’re ready for you (after your first year, you are issued a residency card called a Titre de Séjour).